 Yes, your spouse will need to be notified of the initial petition.
-This is normally done either by having your spouse served with divorce paperwork or getting them to sign a waiver of service.
+This is usually done either by having your spouse served with divorce paperwork or getting them to sign a waiver of service.

-How is my spouse or the respondent notified?
+How is my spouse or the Respondent notified?